niekkerssies/Human-interaction-network-properties-emerge-from-spatial-constraints/README.md

 4. Optional: set one ore more desired ABC Runs by updating RUN_TESTS in "3.
 ABC Runs.py"

-5. Run files in order
+5. Run "ABC runs.py", then "Collecting results.py"

 This is a visualization of what the second of our models does: